diegopacheco/devops-playground/mysql-partition/README.md

 mysql>
 ```

 Does not use parition - use indexing.
+No Duplicates.
 ```
 mysql> CREATE TABLE IF NOT EXISTS person (
     ->     id INT AUTO_INCREMENT,